cassied22/AC215_Dashers/README.md

 **Backend API**

 We built backend api service using fast API to expose model functionality to the frontend.
-We also added apis that will help the frontend display some key information about the model and data.
+The backend includes three APIs: the Food Detection GPT API, the LLM Chat API, and the LLM-RAG Chat API.
+Each of these APIs supports both GET and POST methods for fetching and storing chat histories.
+Below is a screenshot of the FastAPI documentation displaying all the available endpoints.
+To setup the API documentation, you can follow the instructions [here](#setup-instructions).

 <img src="images/api-list2.png"  width="800">